p-gvntt/llm-hells-kitchen/README.md

 **"Right, you muppet!
 Follow the bloody instructions and you might actually cook something decent!"** 🔥

-*Ready to get roasted by AI Gordon Ramsay?
+*Ready to get roasted by the best AI Hell's Kitchen Chef?
 Fire up the notebook and buon appetito!* 👨‍🍳✨